DR NEILANK K. JHA

 We started in 1997 as a group of students attending the University of Toronto who wanted to spend time with inner-city children in Regent Park.
 This core group has gone on to become successful professionals, including: lawyers, engineers, police officers, physicians, professors and corporate executives, among others.
 However, we have remained friends and are committed to our cause of providing inner-city youth with the same opportunities we had.

-With your help, we can provide the time and resources needed to help students like Mark not only discover but realize their dreams for their futures.
-We believe that every child deserves access to the highest quality education and, until that objective is met, our organization will continue to serve the communities that need us the most.
+With your help, we can provide the time and resources needed to help students like Mark not only discover but realise their dreams for their futures.
+We believe that every child deserves access to the highest quality education and, until that objective is met, our organisation will continue to serve the communities that need us the most.

 Neilank K. Jha, neurosurgeon